-When appropriate, the governing board may expel a student from the school district for any conduct proscribed by the Education Code, except 48900(k) disruption/defiance.
+When appropriate, the governing board may expel a student from the school district for any conduct proscribed by the Education Code.
 The student is entitled to a hearing and due process.
-If expelled, the student is to receive a Rehabilitation Plan and a copy of the procedures to apply for readmission to the district.
+If expelled, the student is to receive a Rehabilitation Plan and a copy of the procedures to apply for readmission to the district pursuant to Education Code section 48916.